Bruce Springsteen praises Taylor Swift's new album 'Midnights': "She's a tremendous writer"

 Howard Stern then suggested that the “way of becoming successful” had changed since the early days of The Boss’ career.
 In response, Springsteen cited Swift as an example of someone who is still making “great records”.

-Springsteen continued: “I said, ‘That’s what I like to see’.
+Springsteen added: “I said, ‘That’s what I like to see’.
 It felt good.”

 Asked about his thoughts on ‘Midnights’, he replied: “It was good – she’s super talented.
 She’s a tremendous writer, and I know her producer Jack Antonoff very well.
 They’re making great records.